 Speculative Caching of Address Translations.
 For performance reasons, AMD64 processors may speculatively load valid address translations into the TLB on false execution paths.
 Such translations are not based on references that a program makes from an "architectural state" perspective, but which the processor may make in speculatively following an instruction path which turns out to be mispredicted.
 In general, the processor may create a TLB entry for any linear address for which valid entries exist in the page table structure currently pointed to by CR3.
 This may occur for both instruction fetches and data references.
 Such entries remain cached in the TLBs and may be used in subsequent translations.
-Loading a translation speculatively does not set the A bit.
+Loading a translation speculatively will set the Accessed bit, if not already set.
+A translation will not be loaded speculatively if the Dirty bit needs to be set.